vacp2p/roadmap/content/acz/ift/logos-zk-calls-2024q4.md

 ## Description

-This commitment involves the preparation and facilitation of two ZK meetings, referred to as the Logos ZK calls.
+This commitment involves the preparation and facilitation of two ZK meetings, referred to as the IFT ZK calls.

 These meetings will be conducted with the participation of all individuals involved with ZK within IFT.